USENEXT and the Usenet

-The service provided by UseNeXT can be compared to the services offered by an Internet Service Provider (ISP).
-In a similar way to how ISPs provide access to the Internet, UseNeXT offers access to the Usenet.
-Founded in 2004, UseNeXT has been growing constantly over the past few years and has now developed into one of the largest Usenet providers around.
-You can get more information on UseNeXT in the menu item: About UseNeXT
+The service provided by USENEXT can be compared to the services offered by an Internet Service Provider (ISP).
+In a similar way to how ISPs provide access to the Internet, USENEXT offers access to the Usenet.
+Founded in 2004, USENEXT has been growing constantly over the past few years and has now developed into one of the largest Usenet providers around.
+You can get more information on USENXT in the menu item: About USENEXT

 What is the Usenet?